-Financial measures introduced today to City Council by Mayor Rahm Emanuel would enable upgrades to a West Side park and the construction of a new South Side community garden.
+Financial measures approved today by City Council will enable upgrades to a West Side park and the construction of a new South Side community garden.

 71st & Crandon Organic Garden, 2301-07 E. 71st St.